 It has been painted and displayed inside to reflect the way it would have looked when in use during the war.

-Please note the original build design of the structure does not make it accessible for all users.
+Please note the original design of the structure means, unfortunately, it is not accessible to all visitors.

 Our Memorial Garden was formally opened in 2016 by HRH the Duke of Gloucester.
 The garden itself was built on the Museum site and funded by the Staffordshire Regimental Association.
-It became the home to the original memorial plaque for the Staffordshire Regiment which had originally been located at the National Memorial Arboretum.
+It is home to the original memorial plaque for the Staffordshire Regiment, which had originally been located at the National Memorial Arboretum.